madlopt/k3s-example-project/readme.md

 ```bash
 kubectl port-forward service/grafana 3000:3000
 ```
-Open your web browser and go to http://localhost:3000.
+Wait a bit then open your web browser and go to http://localhost:3000.

 Log in to Grafana using the default username and password (admin/admin), then change the password to a secure one.